Dithering (and math)!

 The first, and arguably most famous example of an image dithering algorithm which we will cover is the Floyd-Steinberg algorithm, which in essence visits each pixel and then applies a kernel transformation to it of the form [716316516116]

 But how is a kernel transformation applied?
-We first convert the image to grayscale
+For those unfamiliar, we first convert the image to grayscale

 averaging sRGB color